rest-feeds/rest-feeds/README.md

 _Compaction is usually only relevant in [data feeds](#data-feeds)._

-Items _may_ be deleted from the feed, when another item was added to the feed with the same `resource` URI.
+Items _may_ be deleted from the feed when another item was added to the feed with the same `resource` URI.

 In data feeds, new feed items include the full current state of the resource.
 Older feed items for the same resource are obsolete.